chi-initiative/kora-documentation/docs/getting-started/system_requirements.md

 <span></span>

 Install the versions of these packages that correspond to the version of PHP you have installed as a part of your LAMP Stack.

+If other issues arise, it may be that some other PHP modules not included in the core PHP installation or packages listed above are also required.
+Kora is build on the Laravel PHP Framework, so it is possible one of [its required PHP modules](https://laravel.com/docs/7.x#server-requirements) is missing from your server environment and so the culprit.

 ## Enabling *mod_rewrite*